mmamaev/timeboard/doc/source/data_model.rst

 **Timeline** is a continuous sequence of workshifts laid upon the frame.

-Each workshift covers one or more base units of the frame.
+Each workshift consists of one or more base units of the frame.
 The number of base units constituting a workshift is called the **duration** of the workshift.
 Different workshifts do not necessarily have the same duration.

 Each base unit of the frame belongs to one and only one workshift.
 This means that workshifts do not overlap and there are no gaps between workshifts.